harrisonized/harrisonized.github.io/_posts/2019-05-30-analyzing-yelp-reviews-for-climbing-gyms-nlp.md

 ## **Data Acquisition**

-The first step in this project was to obtain some [data](https://github.com/harrisonized/analyzing-yelp-reviews-for-climbing-gyms-nlp/tree/master/yelp/data).
-Although Yelp releases a new [competition dataset](https://www.yelp.com/dataset/challenge) each year, I wanted up-to-date data, so I had to look for another access method.
-However, the competition dataset did give me insight into on how Yelp structures their data in [JSON](https://www.json.org/) format, which gave me a good idea of the data I would be working with.
+Since Yelp releases a new [competition dataset](https://www.yelp.com/dataset/challenge) each year in [JSON](https://www.json.org/) format, this was the right place to start.
+The entries in the competition dataset are structured as follows.

 ```python
 # Review